smurphy7326/README-Generator/README.md

 2. Get to the the folder that is called "readme_generator", or the first folder for this project.

+3. Type in npm install to make sure you have the proper documents installed.

-3. Type in "node index" into terminal or gitbash.
+4. Type in "node index" into terminal or gitbash.

-4. Answer the questions that appear in the terminal.
+5. Answer the questions that appear in the terminal.

-5. When all of the answers are complete, the completed README will appear in the dist folder.
+6. When all of the answers are complete, the completed README will appear in the dist folder.
 A more in depth walkthrough can be accessed with more questions.

 ## Licenses
 * MIT license